-- September 30, 2014—Statement on the Environmental Protection Agency (EPA) proposed rule addressing the amount of dental amalgam released into wastewater systems.
+- September 30, 2014—Statement on the Environmental Protection Agency (EPA) proposed rule to address the amount of dental amalgam released into wastewater systems.

-- September 26, 2014—ADA News article on the Environmental Protection Agency (EPA) proposed rule addressing the amount of dental amalgam released into wastewater systems.
+- September 26, 2014—ADA News article on the Environmental Protection Agency (EPA) proposed rule to address the amount of dental amalgam released into wastewater systems.
 (Sidebar: House of Delegates principles for developing a national pretreatment standard for dental office wastewater.)

 1111 14th Street NW, Suite 1100

 211 East Chicago Avenue